Skip to Content Top

 • Selecting the first hearing date.

 • Going first at hearings or trial.
-Both parties will get to share their side of the story in court, but going first does allow them to frame their side of story and influence how the proceedings will go as the respondent may be forced to rebuttal or react to what is initially shared.
+Both parties will get to share their side of the story in court, but going first does allow them to frame their side of the story and influence how the proceedings will go as the respondent may be forced to rebuttal or react to what is initially shared.

 It is important to note that even if your spouse already filed, you do not need to worry or feel like you are at a huge disadvantage.
 As we’ve mentioned, the courts evaluate both sides (the petitioner’s and respondent's) fairly, and whether you filed first is not a factor in making determinations as it relates to child custody, property division, or other divorce matters.
 You also have the ability to file a counterpetition or response.
 Once you have been served, reach out to our experienced legal team as soon as possible, so we can advise you on what your best course of action may be and help you build a solid case.

-Can You Date While Getting a Divorce?
+• Can You Date While Getting a Divorce?

 Whether you date while your case is pending is entirely up to you.
 Getting back into the dating pool and meeting other singles may sound exciting and like exactly what you need right now.

 • Adding more tension and stress to the proceedings.
 Even in amicable circumstances, getting divorced is emotionally taxing for all parties involved.
 In addition to the legal consequences of dating, you may alienate yourself from your children and/or soon-to-be-ex if they are upset.
-Your partner may decide to file for a contested divorce and/or to make the process ore hostile.
+Your partner may decide to file for a contested divorce and/or to make the process more hostile.

-• Leading to allegation of adultery.
+• Leading to an allegation of adultery.
 Adultery occurs when a married person voluntarily has sexual intercourse with a person who is not their spouse.
 While you and your partner may be separated, you are still legally considered a married couple until your divorce is finalized, and adultery is a fault-based ground for divorce in Texas.
 Even if you began dating after living apart and/or the proceedings began, your spouse can amend the original petition and seek to prove you have been unfaithful.

 • Influencing alimony determinations.
 Accepting financial gifts or support from a new partner can affect a judge’s final ruling on whether to award alimony or how much alimony to award.
 If you are seeking spousal support and begin to date, the courts may decide to deny your request for support.

 • Affecting child custody decisions.
 The opposing counsel may argue that your dating habits or new relationship impact your parenting abilities or the child’s safety, which are both factors in determining the best interest of the child.
 For instance, allowing partners to stay overnight or move-in can be seen as immoral or a threat to the child’s wellbeing.
-Also, your dating partner(s) will be under close scrutiny when it comes their background, behavior, and relationship with the child (if you often introduce them).
+Also, your dating partner(s) will be under close scrutiny when it comes to their background, behavior, and relationship with the child (if you often introduce them).

 • Impacting the division of property.
 If found guilty of adultery, a judge may divide your assets in favor of the other party.
 In some cases, you may also be required to reimburse your spouse for any money you spent on dates or partners.